Mr Qi Sun

 4. Clinical Diagnostics: Proficient in the diagnostic interpretation of clinical X-ray, CT, and MRI imaging.

 Qi Sun is dedicated to investigating the mechanisms of osteocyte-mediated bone destruction in bone infectious diseases.
 Leveraging advanced methodologies such as histopathological analysis, droplet digital PCR (ddPCR), and Oxford Nanopore sequencing, Qi focuses on precisely identifying and quantifying pathogenic microorganisms within infected bone specimens.
-Building upon foundational research from Professor Gerald Atkins' group on osteocyte-driven bone resorption, Qi has utilized in vitro co-cultural models and mouse periprosthetic joint infection (PJI) models.
+Building upon foundational research on osteocyte-driven bone resorption, Qi has utilized in vitro co-cultural models and mouse periprosthetic joint infection (PJI) models.
 By integrating these models with cutting-edge analytical techniques, Qi conducts comprehensive assessments of pathogen load and identification, offering novel insights into the etiology of bone infections.
 This work also extends to clinical PJI samples, contributing to translational advancements in understanding and managing these infections.
 A portion of this research has been published in the prestigious journal eLife.

 | Date | Position | Institution name |